ibm-cloud-docs/solution-tutorials/vpc-pps-basics.hidden.md

 In this tutorial, you will first act as a provider and implement an application.
 In a second phase, you will be in the role of the consumer and call the application.
 For simplicity, the application is a simple `nginx` web server.

-* In the provider account
+In the provider account:
-* Go to Schematics
+1. Go to Schematics.
-* Point to the `provider` directory in the example repo
+1. Point to the `provider` directory in the example repo.
-* Set variables, prefix for resources, SSH key, API key (optional?)
+1. Set variables, prefix for resources, SSH key, API key (optional?).
-* Deploy
-the application you are going to share with
+1. Click **Deploy**.

 ## Review the provider resources and application
 {: #vpc-pps-basics-provider-review}
 {: step}

+1. Review Schematics output.
-* Check the resource group that was created
+1. Check the resource group that was created.
-* See the nginx through floating IP (maybe make it an optional)
+1. See the nginx through floating IP (maybe make it an optional step?).
-* Get the PPS CRN
+1. Make note of the PPS CRN to pass on to consumers.
+1. Publish the PPS.

 ## Create the consumer resources
 {: #vpc-pps-basics-consumer-deploy}